waqasahmad-developer/EDA-Analysis-On-Titanic-Dataset/README.md

-These two codes include multiple EDA Analysis on titanic dataset.
+Here are different analysis which i have done on titanic dataset.